 Petra, authentic jewel of Jordan

-Petra is the most known historical site of Jordan and one of the seven wonder of the ancient World.
+Petra is the most known historical site of Jordan and one of the seven wonders of the Ancient World.
 Built in the heart of Shara Mountain by Nabatean, it prospered between the 1st century BC and the 1st Ad, becoming a vital part of a major trading route, connecting ancient Mesopotamia and Egypt.

 It was later annexed to the Roman Empire but a strong earthquake in 4th century AD and a change of the trading routes, brought the inhabitants to abandon the city.

-In 1812, a Swiss explorer and geographer by name Johann Ludwig Burckhardt, “discovered” Petra and since that moment, the “lost city” has become increasingly known starting to attract visitors.
+In 1812, a Swiss explorer and geographer by name Johann Ludwig Burckhardt, “discovered” Petra and since that moment, the “lost city” has become increasingly known to start to attract visitors.